Sheela Murthy: Awards and honors

 The 2013 edition of Corporate Immigration recognized Murthy as one of the world's top corporate immigration attorneys.
 Among her other honors, she was named to the 2011 Top 50 Most Influential Marylanders and the Maryland Top 100 Women's Circle of Excellence by The Daily Record, a Maryland Business publication.
 Murthy's firm was among the 2012 Top 100 Minority Business Enterprises, and Murthy received the 2010 Business Philanthropy Award from the Baltimore Business Journal.
 She also received the 2010 Small Business of the Year Award from the Maryland Chamber of Commerce.
 In 2008, Sheela Murthy was the first woman to become a member of the United Way of Central Maryland's Million Dollar Roundtable.
 In 2012, The Daily Record recognized Murthy as one of "Maryland's Most Admired CEOs," and the Maryland Entrepreneur Quarterly named her Business Entrepreneur of the Year.

 In 2012, The Children's Guild, a nonprofit school for children with special needs, presented Murthy with the Sadie Award for her philanthropy and humanitarianism.
 During the awards ceremony, the children and staff of the school performed an original musical production showcasing Murthy's life.
+In 2009, Murthy was named Entrepreneur of the Year by Ernst & Young.
+She has been recognized as among the Best Lawyers in America (c) as voted by her peers over the years.
+In 2023, Murthy was inducted into the MD Business and Civic Hall of Fame by the Baltimore Sun for her lifetime contributions to the law, business, philanthropy and the community.
+In the same year, 2023, the MD Chamber of Commerce inducted Murthy into its Hall of Fame.